mollyincali/whatsinyourcart/README.md

 - Let’s look at the progression of accuracy and our F1 score over different models

 ![title](images/banana1.png)
 - The above image tells me I'm predicting fairly well on whether or not your cart has a Banana.
-The F1 score takes into account both false positives and false negatives, which may be a better indicator of how well my model is doing with this imbalanced class
+The F1 score takes into account both false positives and false negatives, which will be a better indicator of how well my model is doing with this imbalanced class

 - One trick for imbalanced classes is to add more data, so let's do it!